-Melbourne artist Georgia Fields returns with luminous alt-pop single Chameleon, out Wednesday 15 April — the first glimpse of her forthcoming fourth album.
+Melbourne artist Georgia Fields returns with propulsive alt-pop single Chameleon, out Wednesday 15 April — the first glimpse of her forthcoming fourth album.

 “Chameleon is about autistic masking,” Fields explains.
-“It’s about the instinct to shapeshift; analysing the room and adjusting your personality, tone, and facial expressions so you can move through different social worlds.
-For a long time I thought everybody engaged in that level of intense, consciously planned social presentation.”
+“It’s about the instinct to shapeshift; analysing the room and adjusting your personality, tone, and facial expressions so you can move undetected through neurotypical social worlds.”

-The single arrives during Autism Acceptance Month, a timing that feels particularly meaningful for Fields, who was identified as autistic in adulthood.
-In Chameleon, Fields approaches masking with nuance, acknowledging with humour its quiet absurdities (“I mean what I say, I say what I mean / but it’s not enough, it seems; gotta fill it out with pleasantries”), as well as its emotional cost.
+The single arrives during Autism Acceptance Month, a timing that feels especially meaningful for Fields, who was identified as autistic in adulthood.
+Chameleon marks the first time Fields has directly explored her autistic identity in her songwriting, and she approaches the topic of masking with nuance — acknowledging with humour its quiet absurdities (“I mean what I say, I say what I mean / but it’s not enough, it seems; gotta fill it out with pleasantries”) as well as its emotional cost.

-“Masking is a clever strategy, and everyone does it to some degree,” Fields says.
-“But for autistic people, the constant practice of actively modifying your behaviour to fit in is very disorienting.
-At some point you start wondering which version of yourself is the real one.
-This song is a reminder to myself that I don’t need to change my colours to fit in.
-I’m not everybody’s cup of tea, and that’s okay.”
+“Masking is a survival strategy, and everyone does it to some degree,” Fields says.
+“But for autistic people, constantly monitoring and modifying your external presentation to can be disorienting.
+At some point you start wondering which version of yourself is the real one.”

 Chameleon is released on all streaming platforms, Wednesday 15 April 2026.